Troubleshooting Zowe API Mediation Layer

 port

 Specifies the TCP port where API ML service listens on.
-The port is defined by the configuration parametercomponents.gateway.portfor the Gateway,components.discovery.portfor the Discovery service (by default, set to gateway port + 1), andcomponents.catalog.portfor the Catalog (by default, set to gateway port + 2).
+The port is defined by the configuration parametercomponents.gateway.portfor the Gateway,components.discovery.portfor the Discovery service (by default, set to gateway port + 1), andcomponents.api-catalog.portfor the Catalog (by default, set to gateway port + 2).

 DeprecatedThe following environment variables are deprecated.
 It is recommended to migrate to the corresponding